Topics

 According to the OIG, while these medications are covered under Medicare and Medicaid, enrollees in many high-need areas – especially rural or medically underserved regions – often lack access to providers who can prescribe or dispense these medications.

-WHAT'S THE IMPACT?
+WHAT'S THE IMPACT

 This issue is compounded by regulatory and financial challenges, including low reimbursement rates for MAT services under Medicaid and Medicare, which deter providers from offering these treatments, OIG said.

-The lack of access to OUD medications in high-need areas disproportionately affects already vulnerable populations, including low-income individuals, racial and ethnic minorities, and people living in rural areas, the authors said, adding that these disparities exacerbate the health inequities that have long affected the healthcare system.
+The lack of access to OUD medications in high-need areas disproportionately affects already vulnerable populations, including low-income individuals, racial and ethnic minorities, and people living in rural areas, authors said, adding that these disparities exacerbate the health inequities that have long affected the healthcare system.

 THE LARGER TREND

-The issue of access has been ongoing for some time: In 2021 OIG released a report showing that while more than one million Medicare beneficiaries had a diagnosis of opioid-use disorder in 2020, less than 16% of those beneficiaries received medication to treat their condition, accounting for fewer than one in 6 of all Medicare beneficiaries with OUD.
+The issue of access has been ongoing for some time: In 2021 OIG released a report showing that while more than 1 million Medicare beneficiaries had a diagnosis of opioid-use disorder in 2020, less than 16% of those beneficiaries received medication to treat their condition, accounting for fewer than one in 6 of all Medicare beneficiaries with OUD.

 Last year, a JAMA Network analysis noted improvements in Medicaid coverage for substance abuse, though it found many disparities remain, especially regarding MAT access.
 The SUPPORT Act has driven improvements, but the growth in demand for affordable treatment continues to outpace availability, authors said.